-Parameter Description Interface VLAN Enter the VLAN ID that will be used here.
+Parameter Description Interface VLAN Enter the VLAN ID that will be used in the display here.
 The range is from 1 to 4094.
 Select the All option to display counter information associated with all VLAN interfaces.
-Traffic Direction Select the traffic direction here.
-Options to choose from are: RX - Specifies to count ingress traffic.
-TX - Specifies to count egress traffic.
-Both - Specifies to count ingress and egress traffic.
+Traffic Direction Select the traffic direction to display here.
+Options to choose from are: RX - Specifies to display ingress traffic count settings.
+TX - Specifies to display egress traffic count settings.
+Both - Specifies to display ingress and egress traffic count settings.